Textiles – Material Design and Technology General

 Course Outline

 The Materials Design course is all about designing and making fashion garments.
 Students who are creative and enjoy art and sewing are encouraged to undertake the Course.
 Students will design and make clothing garments and accessories.
-By studying the Fashion and Design course, you will learn design and dressmaking skills as well as fashion illustration techniques that will give you an excellent grounding to pursue a career in the exciting world of fashion.
+By studying the Fashion and Design course, you will learn design and construction skills as well as fashion illustration techniques that will give you an excellent grounding to pursue a career in the exciting world of fashion.

 Possible career opportunities include: